Louisiana Department of Public Safety & Corrections –

-Applicants must have Civil Service test scores for 8100-Professional Level Exam in order to be considered for this vacancy unless exempted by Civil Service rule or policy.
+Applicants must have a Civil Service test score for 8100-Professional Level Exam in order to be considered for this vacancy unless exempted by Civil Service rule or policy.
 If you do not have a score prior to applying to this posting, it may result in your application not being considered.

 Applicants without current test scores can apply to take the test here.

 If you are currently a permanent Probation and Parole Officer, you have a TEST EXEMPTION and do not need to get a new test score if yours has expired.
 You already occupy a job in the test series and will not be required to test to promote to another job using the same test. - *Select this test exemption on #3 of the Agency-Wide Questions when completing your application.*

 >>>> An attached resume will not replace a completed application. <<<<

 ****REVIEW YOUR APPLICATION TO MAKE SURE IT IS CURRENT.
 Failure to provide your qualifying work experience may result in your application not being considered.****

 Any degree, certificate, special license, or DD-214 must be verified by official documentation prior to hire.